 Pros of Borrowing Against Your Home

-- Much lower monthly interest rate than what credit card issuers typically charge.
+- Much lower monthly interest rate than what credit card companies charge.

 - Fixed monthly payments.
-HELOCs often charge interest-only on balances during the draw period, which is often about 10 years.
+HELOCs often charge interest-only on balances during the draw period, which usually is 10 years.
 There is no prepayment penalty in most cases.

 - If you have paid off a large portion of your primary mortgage or own a home that has substantially appreciated in value, you could qualify for an equity loan or HELOC that is more than enough to pay off your credit card balances.

 - You could face foreclosure if you fail to make payments on time.